• Improve this Doc

 pass-action

-Action applied to packets not matched by any filter.
-These are the packets matched by the firewall rule and analyzed by DDoS Guard.
+The action applied to packets not matched by any filter.
+These are the packets matched by the firewall rule and analyzed by DDoS Guard but not matching any specific attack pattern.

 Syntax